Age verification

 For more information or to book a consultation, please contact our team on 02 4002 4150.

-Nipple Correction Surgery FAQs
+Nipple Reshaping Surgery FAQs

 The nipple is pulled into the breast instead of pointing outward.
 Some nipples can be pulled out but fall back into the breast.
 For some, it may not be possible to pull the nipple out at all.